-This isn’t one of those ‘How To Choose a Backpack‘ guides that presents millions of options for hundreds of scenarios.
-No, instead, I want to give you very few options based on my personal experience with just one scenario, round-the-world (RTW) travel.
+This isn’t one of those ‘How To Choose a Backpack‘ guides that present millions of options for hundreds of scenarios.
+No, instead, I want to give you very few options based on my personal experience with just one scenario, for how to choose a backpack for round the world travel.

 First Things First

 Most backpack manufacturers include the size (or capacity) of their packs in the model numbers.
-The typical capacity metric is litres.
-So when you see the Deuter Futura 32, you can assume the pack has 32 litres of capacity.
-Of course, many manufactures and retailers in the USA haven’t cottoned on to the metric system, so they still report backpack capacity as cubic inches.
+The typical capacity metric is liters.
+So when you see the Deuter Futura 32, you can assume the pack has 32 liters of capacity.
+Of course, many manufacturers and retailers in the USA haven’t cottoned on to the metric system, so they still report backpack capacity as cubic inches.
 Nonetheless, you can use Google to decipher ci’s for L’s.
-Just type the following (replacing 1000 for the number you want to convert) into Google and click Search:
+Just type the following (replacing 1000 for the number you want to convert) into Google and click

 One of Osprey's many great trekking packs

-Our Mistake #1: two packs that are 30 litres don’t necessarily fit the same amount of gear.
+Our Mistake #1: two packs that are 30 liters don’t necessarily fit the same amount of gear.
 The shape of the pack can make a big difference in the arrangement (and hence amount) of gear you can carry.
-I recently purchased a 32 litre pack over the Internet after viewing a similar 28 litre pack.
-But the 32 litre pack fits much less gear due to its shape.
+I recently purchased a 32-liter pack over the Internet after viewing a similar 28-liter pack.
+But the 32-liter pack fits much less gear due to its shape.

 Carry-On Limits